 One of our exceptional archaeological projects is in its final stages.
 Over the last five years, our archaeology group has completed the Stage 2, Stage 3, and Stage 4 archaeological assessment of 67 wind turbine locations for a client in Haldimand County, Ontario Canada, recovering over 400,000 artifacts.

 We were retained to complete the archaeological assessments as part of Ontario’s Renewable Energy Approval (REA) process.
-Our unique ability to utilize 6 regional offices allowed for the coordination of over 120 Golder archaeological personnel, and the successful integration of 3 separate Aboriginal communities, who provided up to 20 archaeological monitors to assist in the process.
+Our unique ability to utilize 6 regional offices allowed for the coordination of over 120 Golder archaeological personnel, and the successful integration of 3 separate Indigenous communities, who provided up to 20 archaeological monitors to assist in the process.
 Our experienced project management team and archaeologists worked with the client to meet all construction timelines for the Project.
 We performed archaeological construction monitoring and the complete avoidance and protection strategy of 30 Stage 4 sites which included the successful establishment of over 8 kilometers of protective fencing.
 Given the number of archaeological sites located it will most likely be known as one of the largest archaeological projects in Ontario, Canada history.

 Our Archaeological Services